Manor house: Similar constructions

+In other countries

+Australia

+In Australia, the term "manor" is occasionally used, often informally, in place of "mansion" to describe substantial historic residences, particularly prominent homesteads constructed during the pastoral boom of the 19th century.
+Many of these estates were built by wealthy landholders who sought to emulate the architectural idioms of English country houses, incorporating elements such as symmetrical façades, grand entrance halls, and landscaped grounds.
+Examples include Château Kolor, whose French-influenced nomenclature reflects the broader aspiration toward European aristocratic styles, and Leslie Manor, a substantial Western District, noted for its scale and formal composition.

 France

 In France, the terms château or manoir are often used synonymously to describe a French manor house; maison-forte is the appellation for a strongly fortified house, which may include two sets of enclosing walls, drawbridges, and a ground-floor hall or salle basse that was used to receive peasants and commoners.
+The term manoir is used historically only in Normandy and in Brittany.
 The salle basse was also the location of the manorial court, with the steward or seigneur's seating location often marked by the presence of a crédence de justice or wall-cupboard (shelves built into the stone walls to hold documents and books associated with administration of the demesne or droit de justice).

 The salle haute or upper-hall, reserved for the seigneur and where he received his high-ranking guests, was often accessible by an external spiral staircase.
 It was commonly "open" up to the roof trusses, as in similar English homes.
 This larger and more finely decorated hall was usually located above the ground-floor hall.
 The seigneur and his family's private chambres were often located off of the upper first-floor hall, and invariably had their own fireplace (with finely decorated chimney-piece) and frequently a latrine.

 In addition to having both lower and upper halls, many French manor houses also had partly fortified gateways, watchtowers, and enclosing walls that were fitted with arrow or gun loops for added protection.
 Some larger 16th-century manors, such as the Château de Kerjean in Finistère, Brittany, were even outfitted with ditches and fore-works that included gun platforms for cannons.
 These defensive arrangements allowed maisons-fortes and rural manors to be safe from a coup de main perpetrated by an armed band, many of which roamed the countryside during the troubled times of the Hundred Years War and the French wars of religion; but these fortified manor houses could not have withstood a lengthy siege undertaken by a regular army equipped with (siege) engines or heavy artillery.